 - Step 4: Position the new screen in the window frame, and slip the screen latch clips into their grooves.
 The screen should stay securely in place.

 Some windows require additional steps when installing the window screen.
 For these styles follow the instructions above, but align the screen handle sliding connector with the handle which controls the shades or blinds of the window as your final step.
 These two handles lock together, so you can adjust the blinds using the handle on the screen.

 How to Repair a Window Screen

 If the frame is in good condition but the mesh part of your screen has a hole in it, you may want to avoid buying a whole new screen.
 You can repair the screen yourself at home in a few simple steps.

-Step 1: Buy a roll of screen material.
+- Step 1: Buy a roll of screen material.
 You need to make sure that the screen material covers the length of the frame, plus two inches on every side.
-You will also need to buy a length of screen spline, a cord which goes inside the groove of the frame to hold the screen in place.
+You will also need to buy a length of screen spline, a cord that goes inside the groove of the frame to hold the screen in place.
 The tools that you will need are scissors, tape, and a screen roller.

 - Step 2: Roll the screen over the frame, pull it tight, and tape it down.